 Albufeira: For an active honeymoon or couple's retreat, this resort town has it all.
 Beautiful beaches, adventure-filled activities, a wild nightlife scene, and excellent resorts and restaurants all make for a memorable couple's getaway.

-The Czech Republic and Portugal are both good destinations for backpackers.
+The Czech Republic and Portugal are great places to visit for backpackers and budget travelers.

-Many backpackers visit The Czech Republic.
+The Czech Republic is a very popular country for backpackers and budget travelers.
 Like many Eastern European countries, the prices here have remained more affordable for budget travelers.
 The combination of hostels and low priced guesthouses with accessible transportation, cheap food options, and free or low-cost attractions means that it's very possible to visit this terrific country on a budget.
 Furthermore, Prague and other destinations in Czechia have become party-oriented nightlife hubs with delicious local beers, festive dance clubs, an active bar scene, and more.
 This fun vibe tends to attract plenty of younger travelers to Prague, Plzen, Karlovy Vary, and other dynamic cities.
 Furthermore, many of the sites and attractions are free.
 For example in Prague, you can visit the Charles Bridge, cathedrals, castle gardens, Astronomical Clock, and other large historic sites for free.
 Here, and in other cities, it's also easy to find hiking trails that lead to scenic viewpoints, take free walking tours, or find low-cost entrance tickets to fantastic museums.
 Also, plenty of quick and affordable food options are available.

 Prague: It has its share of fun hostels that often have a social vibe that can't beat.
 The city is also a fun and affordable place to explore.

-Portugal is a very popular country for backpackers and budget travelers.
+Portugal is very popular with the backpacker crowd.
 Fairly affordable by European standards, budget travelers will find plenty of opportunities here to explore the cities and countryside without breaking the bank.
 Hostels and budget-friendly hotels can be found in the major cities, at the beaches, and in smaller towns.
 Lisbon and Porto offer plenty of low cost attractions, affordable street food, and cheap transit.
 The national transportation system makes getting around easy and affordable, too.
 While some of the attractions have high entry fees, and some of the beach areas have expensive resorts, plenty of alternatives are available if certain spots are beyond your budget.

 Porto: By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.